The information in this article is up to date for tax year 2024 (returns filed in 2025).

 If You’re Newly Married but Haven’t Changed Your Name Yet

-Even if you are socially going by your new married name, if you haven’t legally changed your name after the wedding, you still need to file your taxes using the name on your social security card.
+Even if you are socially going by your new married name, but you haven’t legally changed your name after the wedding, you still need to file your taxes using the name on your social security card.
 You and your spouse can still file jointly–your last names don’t have to match.
 But both of your names should match your respective names attached to your SSNs.
 If you keep your maiden name when you marry, you do not have to notify the SSA or IRS.

 Read more: Tax Advice for Newly Married Couples